TriumphLLC/Blend4Web/doc_src/developers_advanced.rst

 WebGL Extensions
 ----------------

 Compilation may depend on WebGL extensions being used if they somehow influence the shading language.
-At the moment the following extensions are supported by the compilator:
+At the moment the following extensions are supported by the compiler:

     * OES_standard_derivatives